graphstream/gs-talk/Talks/README.md

-## GraphStream Talk & Demo @ Simtools June 5th 2013
+## GraphStream Talk & Demo

-Sources for the talks at the Jue 5th Simtools workshop.
+Sources for the talks

 ## Edit the slides